jacobthartzell/Wine_Viz/README.md

 **Main Goal**
 Understand which styles of wine and which regions have higher ratings, prices, and value.
 Value is defined, in this case, as a balance between a high rating and a low price.
+Currently, the information is exclusively descriptive statistics.
+The goal is to update soon with more as free time comes and goes.
 The audience for this project is consumers: essentially, it is designed to be a tool to help a consumer make a decision when buying a bottle of wine.

 **Data Source**